 · The Ace Sand Streambank and Floodplain Restoration project promotes riverbank restoration, protects the flood plain and creates river-oriented recreation opportunities for residents and visitors.

 Public support of these projects will be a significant factor in their being chosen for federal funding.
-Members of the public should take the following steps to vote for the projects:

 MORE ABOUT THE PROJECTS